Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

     }
     ```

-2. Override the [`decodeValue()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-abstract-decoder/decode-value.html) function to define how the decoder deserializes values:
+2. In the `ListDecoder` class, override the [`decodeValue()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-abstract-decoder/decode-value.html) function to define how the decoder deserializes values:

     ```kotlin
         override fun decodeValue(): Any = list.removeFirst()